colinven/PriceTag/README.md

 ## How It Works

 1. Customer fills out the quote form with their contact info and address
-2. The Express server spawns a Python script that scrapes property data (sq footage, stories, year built) via [HomeHarvest](https://github.com/ZacharyHampton/HomeHarvest)
+2. The Express server spawns a Python script that scrapes property data (sq footage, # of stories, year built) via [HomeHarvest](https://github.com/ZacharyHampton/HomeHarvest)
 3. The pricing service calculates a price range based on the property data
 4. The customer is directed to a results page displaying their quote